rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

 NOTE: In our scenario, the Jumphost will be used for connecting to the cluster via both console and API.
 Since we are utilizing various subnets within the same VNet, there's no need to generate a Private Zone to resolve DNS entries from the Jumphost.

-However, if you are dividing the Bastion/Jumphost across different VNets, you may need to create an Azure Private Zone and the Privatelink
+However, if you are dividing the Bastion/Jumphost across different VNets, you may need to create an Azure Private Zone and the Private Link.

 ## 3. Generate Let's Encrypt Certificates for API Server and default Ingress Router